syncfusion-content/extension-docs/Extension/SpreadsheetEditor-SDK-Extension/Visual-Studio-Code/create-project.md

     ![ProjectDetails](images/ProjectDetailsRightSide.png)

-7. Click **Create** button.
+5. Click **Create** button.
 The Syncfusion® Spreadsheet Editor SDK application has been created.
 The created Syncfusion® Spreadsheet Editor SDK app has the Syncfusion NuGet packages, styles, and the render code for Syncfusion® Spreadsheet Editor SDK component.

-8. You can run the application to see the Syncfusion® component.
+6. You can run the application to see the Syncfusion® component.
 Click **F5** or go to **Run>Start Debugging**.

      ![Readme](images/RunProject.png)

-9. The Syncfusion® Spreadsheet Editor SDK application configures with most recent Syncfusion® Spreadsheet Editor SDK NuGet packages version, selected style, namespaces, selected authentication, and component render code for Syncfusion® component.
+7. The Syncfusion® Spreadsheet Editor SDK application configures with most recent Syncfusion® Spreadsheet Editor SDK NuGet packages version, selected style, namespaces, and component render code for Syncfusion® component.

-10. If you installed the trial setup or NuGet packages from nuget.org you must register the Syncfusion® license key to your application since Syncfusion® introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio® release.
+8. If you installed the trial setup or NuGet packages from nuget.org you must register the Syncfusion® license key to your application since Syncfusion® introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio® release.
 Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key#how-to-generate-syncfusion-license-key) to generate and register the Syncfusion® license key to your application.
 Refer to this [UG](https://blazor.syncfusion.com/documentation/getting-started/license-key/overview) topic for understanding the licensing details in Essential Studio® for Spreadsheet Editor SDK.

 ## Syncfusion® integration